tjmccoll/MuscleProteinSynthesisKineticModel/README.md

 * Empty folder
 * The model execution script will create a folder corresponding to the date and time that line 9 is run where saved model figures are stored.

+## Citation
+If you use this repository, please cite the original paper:
+> McColl, TJ & Clarke, DC.
+> *Kinetic modeling of leucine-mediated signaling and protein metabolism in human skeletal muscle*
+> **iScience.
+27(1).
+2024**

 ## Contact
 tmccoll@sfu.ca